jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_2_Quiz.md

 Feedback: Correct!
 If you are using the heterogeneous mode, performance counter can be really helpful in determining what the best devices is for each layer.

 #### 9. Which of the following can limit the lowest precision level?
 Select all that apply.

+- [x] `The devices used in the inference`

+Feedback: Correct!
+Some devices will support half precision computation, but others may only support float

+- [ ] The precision level used in the original model